Shreyas Iyer: Captaincy for Kolkata Knight Riders

 The Kolkata Knight Riders bought Iyer in the 2022 Auction at the price of ₹12.25 crore and was appointed as the captain of the team.
 The 2022 season saw the team suffering several ups and downs in the points table and they finished 7th at the end of the league.
 Iyer missed the 2023 season due to a back injury and he was succeeded by Nitish Rana as the team's captain for that season.

 Iyer returned as the captain of the team before the 2024 season, with Nitish Rana appointed as his deputy.
 Kolkata Knight Riders finished at the top of the table with 9 wins, 3 losses and 2 no-results.
 Under Shreyas' captaincy, the Knight Riders finished at the top of the table for the first time in IPL history.
-Shreyas became the 3rd captain to take the Knight Riders to an IPL final (Gambhir took the team into the final in 2012, 2014 and Morgan in 2021) Till 2024, Iyer is the only captain to take two different teams to an IPL final (2020 for Capitals and 2024 for Knight Riders).
+Shreyas became the 3rd captain to take the Knight Riders to an IPL final (Gambhir took the team into the final in 2012, 2014 and Morgan in 2021) Till 2024, Iyer is the only captain to take three different teams to an IPL final (2020 for Capitals, 2024 for Knight Riders And 2025 for Kings).

 In the 2024 Indian Premier League final, Kolkata Knight Riders defeated Sunrisers Hyderabad by 8 wickets and clinched their third IPL Trophy.
 Iyer became the second captain of the Knight Riders to lead the team to the ultimate victory.
 Iyer also became the 5th Indian captain in Indian Premier League history to win the IPL title.
 He was released ahead of 2025 IPL auction.

+Captaincy for Punjab Kings

+Punjab Kings bought Iyer in the 2025 Auction at the price of ₹26.75 crore.
+Iyer was immediately appointed as the captain of the team, and reunited with his former coach from Delhi Capitals, Ricky Ponting.
+The major task was to rebuild and revamp the Punjab Kings team, who saw a total overhaul in the auction.
+Players such as Yuzvendra Chahal, Marco Jansen, Arshdeep Singh became a critical part of the core of the team.

+The 2025 season proved to be a breakthrough season for the Punjab Kings, who qualified for the play-offs for the first time ever since after the 2014 IPL Season.
+They scored 19 points from 13 matches.
+They lost the final to the Royal Challengers Bengaluru by a mere 6 runs.
+Iyer himself had a standout season, scoring 488 runs at a strike rate of 172.43.
+Iyer's leadership and selfless approach, including sacrificing personal milestones for the team, became symbolic of the new team culture.